High-fidelity qubit readout using interferometric directional Josephson devices

-As seen in the block diagram of Fig.\,\ref{Device}d, the JIS is formed by coupling two nominally identical JPCs in an interferometric setup, where mode `a' of the JPCs is coupled via a $90^{\circ}$ hybrid, and mode `b' is coupled to external $50$ Ohm cold terminations and an intermediate transmission line (TL).
+As seen in the block diagram of Fig.\,\ref{Device}(d), the MPIJIS is formed by coupling two nominally identical JPCs in an interferometric setup, where mode `a' of the JPCs is coupled via a $90^{\circ}$ hybrid, and mode `b' is coupled to external $50$ Ohm cold terminations and an intermediate transmission line (TL).
 The device also includes a $90^{\circ}$ hybrid for the pump that is connected to the pump feedlines of the JPCs.
-Since this hybrid splits the pump evenly between the two stages and imposes, by design, the required phase difference for nonreciprocity, i.e., $\pm\pi/2$, the device can be powered using a single drive.
+Since this hybrid splits the pump evenly between the two stages and imposes, by design, the required phase difference for nonreciprocity, i.e., $\pm\pi/2$, the device operates using a single drive.